Wednesday, 16 January 2019

 Sabas Inscription: யி… பாண்டிய சதியபுத்ர கேதல புத்ர.

 The Satya Putras ruled the Thagadoor area (Krishnagiri area) in the 3rd Century BCE.
 They ruled Kongu, Kuthirai Malai, East of Cauvery to South of Namakkal, keeping Thagadur as the Capital.
-During the Sangam period King Adhiyaman in the 3rd Century BCE, ruled this area keeping Thagadur as the Capital.
-Since Jambai was not a part of Adhiyaman's territory, then how this inscription was inscribed in Jambai hills.
-To answer this the Historians quote the literature.
-As per the literature, after conquering Malayaman Nadu’s king Thirumudi Kari, the Thirukovilur, Jambai became a part of his territory.
+During the Sangam period, King Adhiyaman in the 3rd Century BCE, ruled this area, keeping Thagadur as the capital.
+Since Jambai was not a part of Adhiyaman's territory, then how was this inscription inscribed in the Jambai hills?
+To answer this, the Historians quote the literature.
+As per the literature, after conquering the Malayaman Nadu’s king Thirumudi Kari, the Thirukovilur, Jambai became a part of his territory.
 On the way to Thagadur, Adhiyaman gifted these carved beds to the Jain monks.
 This is a wild guess of the historians.
-As per the Historians, the name “Sathya Puthran” mentioned in Jambai and four other places are about the same person, ie Adhiyaman.
+As per the Historians, the name “Sathya Puthran” mentioned in Jambai and four other places is about the same person, i.e., Adhiyaman.
 Dr. Nagasamy also confirms the same and said Sathya Puthras ruled Thagadoor during the Sangam period.
 It is to be noted that the Jambai inscription is a mixture of Sanskrit and Tamil.
 This was due to the influence of the Jain Monks who came from the North.

 ஸதியபுதோ அதியந் நெடுமாந் அஞ்சி ஈத்த பாளி